State and local government tenders and contracts

 - project delivery

-Suppliers are notified if such a meeting is required.
+Suppliers are notified if a meeting is required.
 You should clarify areas of discussion and any additional issues you want to raise.
-It is a good idea to have alternative solutions prepared.
+It's a good idea to have alternative solutions prepared.

 After the negotiations, all respondents are notified of the outcome.